-Here at Roundwood we offer students in Year 11 the opportunity to take part in the Silver level of the Award.
+Here at Roundwood we offer students in Years 9-13 the opportunity to take part in the Bronze, Silver and Gold Awards.
 Students achieve the Award by completing a personal programme of activities in four sections – they choose what they do:

 - Volunteering: undertake service to individuals or the community.
 This develops compassion, commitment and the confidence to make a difference.

 - Physical: improve in an area of sport, dance or fitness activities.
 This develops fitness, enjoyment and, depending on the activity, teamwork.

 - Skills: develop practical and social skills and personal interests.
 This helps young people to realise their unique potential and gain greater self-esteem.

 - Expedition: plan, train for, and complete an adventurous journey in the UK or abroad.
 This develops teamwork and leadership, and challenges young people to push themselves beyond their expectations.

 “After completing my Qualifying Expedition I can honestly say it was one of the hardest things I have ever had to do.
 Not only was it physically challenging but also mentally and emotionally challenging too!
 I have learnt that I have a lot more determination and will power than I ever thought I had, but also that if you have a team around you, you can push yourself to do things that you could not do alone!”